marcusng94/marcusng94.github.io/README.md

-# marcusng94.github.io
-Repo for my personal webpage
+Jekyll theme for my personal webpage.
+Adopted from "thephet" whom forked from "minimal mistake"